aglavic/genx/genx/README.txt

    always reset zoom with middle mouse button
  * Improve SLD plot context menu, allowing to show only first dataset, external legend or coloring associated with datasets
+ * Option to generate a SLD uncertainty graph based on a user-defined reference interface
  * Do not show separate mag_x SLD for neutron magnetic reflectivity, if there is no mag_y component
  * Slight improvement or SXRD model performance
  * Add a genx3server PyPI package without GUI package requirements